Anti-Jewish legislation in pre-war Nazi Germany: Establishment of the Chambers of Culture

 On September 29, 1933, the power of Jewish Cultural life in Germany was transferred to Joseph Goebbels, who established chambers of culture that would regulate activity in their chamber of either film, theater, music, fine arts, literature, broadcasting, and the press.
 The chambers of the different genres of culture were combined in their umbrella body, the Reich Chamber of Culture.

 Each Chamber had the power to exclude anyone involved in any of the facets of culture, even without an "Aryan clause" written into the legislation.

 For example, the film chamber could dismiss any Jews involved in any stages of the film-making process including the "producer, actors and ticket collectors in the theater".
 To continue involvement in the film industry one would need "licensed permission from the chamber president".

 As a supplement to the Chambers of Culture, a journalism law went into effect on October 4, 1933, stating that to produce work for the press, journalists and editors would also need specific legal permission.

 Nuremberg Laws

-At their annual party rally held in Nuremberg in September 1935, the Nazi leaders announced a set of three new laws to further regulate and exclude Jews from German society.
+At their annual party rally held in Nuremberg, 10 to 16 September 1935, the Nazi leaders announced a set of three new laws to further regulate and exclude Jews from German society.
 These laws now known as the Nuremberg laws served also as the legality for the arrests and violence against Jews that would follow.

 The Nuremberg Laws were created in response to Hitler's demands for broadened citizenship laws that could "underpin the more specifically racial-biological anti-Jewish legislation".
 They were made to reflect the party principles that had been outlined in the points Hitler had written in the National Socialist Program in 1920.